-- If you see inappropriate social media behaviour, clearly ask for it to stop.
-If it doesn’t stop, do not engage further.
+- If you see inappropriate social media behaviour, clearly ask for it to stop and keep a record of your request.
+If the behaviour doesn’t stop, do not engage further.
 Things you can do in these instances are:

-- Report and block unwanted messages and posts on social media sites.
+- Block unwanted messages and posts on social media sites

 - Delete or block the person who is behaving this way

-- Keep evidence of the behaviour (save texts or emails, or take screenshots of social media sites).
+- Keep evidence of the behaviour (save texts or emails, and/or take screenshots of social media sites)

 - Get help and support.